LeonardoCerv/TC2037_Evidence4/Readme.md

 ## Conclusion

 This project developed a chatbot application on a webpage to provide summer camp information.
-Using Automata Theory, the chatbot was structured for context-aware interactions through state navigation and input classification.
-While Automata Theory offered a suitable framework with maintainability and structured conversation management, other paradigms were considered.
+Using Automata Theory, the chatbot was structured for interactions with context through state navigation and input classification.
+While Automata Theory offered a suitable framework with maintainability and structured conversation management, other paradigms were also considered.

-Alternatives included Logic Programming, Object-Oriented Programming, and Functional Programming.
-Logic Programming offered natural knowledge representation but lacked structured conversation flow.
-Object-Oriented Programming offered code organization but required explicit inference logic.
-Functional Programming offered predictability but made conversation management less intuitive.

-Automata Theory was chosen because it provides a structured way to represent conversation flow as states and transitions, simplifying the design of a chatbot that navigates contexts.
-The predictable nature of Automata Theory simplifies maintenance and extension of the conversation flow, reducing complexity when adding states or transitions.
-State navigation handles query resolution, removing the need for explicit conversation path programming.

-Automata Theory allowed the creation of an efficient chatbot for providing summer camp information through natural language.
-Leveraging structured conversation management and input classification ensured user experience and maintainability.
+Alternative paradigms included Scripting, and Functional Programming. nevertheless, logic programming with Automata Theory was chosen because it provides a structured way to represent conversations as states and transitions, reducing complexity when adding states or transitions.
+This paradigm allowed the creation of an efficient chatbot for providing summer camp information through natural language.

 ## References

+- Devomech Editorial Team.
+(2024, October 11).
+A Beginner's Guide to State Machines in Embedded Systems.
+Devomech Solutions. https://devomech.com/state-machines-in-embedded-systems/
 - Hopcroft, J.E., Motwani, R., & Ullman, J.D.
 (2006).
 Introduction to Automata Theory, Languages, and Computation (3rd ed.).
 Pearson.
-- Sipser, M. (2012).
-Introduction to the Theory of Computation (3rd ed.).
-Cengage Learning.
-- Russell, S., & Norvig, P. (2020).
-Artificial Intelligence: A Modern Approach (4th ed.).
-Pearson.
-- Aho, A.V., & Ullman, J.D.
-(1992).
-Foundations of Computer Science (2nd ed.).
-W.H.
-Freeman.
-- Kozen, D.C.
-(1997).
-Automata and Computability.
-Springer.
+- Peri, V. (2018, October 7).
+Javascript State Machines — A Tutorial.
+Medium. https://medium.com/@venkatperi/javascript-state-machines-a-tutorial-972863e37825
+- Plaza, D. (2023, December 15).
+FSM - Functional State Machines.
+Tales from Dev. https://talesfrom.dev/blog/fsm-functional-state-machines